 Grey Junglefowl Diet

-Grey Junglefowl forage in small mixed groups of both male and female.
-They feed up on bamboo seeds, grains, termites, insects and berries.
+Grey junglefowl forage in small mixed groups of both males and females.
+They are omnivores, and feed on bamboo seeds, grains, termites, spiders, ant larvae, moths and berries.

 Grey Junglefowl are vocal birds and produce calls which are loud and distinctive and sound like ‘Ku-kayak-kyuk-kyuk’.
-The call of the Grey Junglefowl can be heard early in the morning or at dusk.
+The call of the Grey Jungle fowl can be heard early in the morning or at dusk.
+Unlike the domestic fowl, these birds do not flap their wings before producing the calls.

-Grey Junglefowl are mostly seen on the ground but they are able to fly into trees to escape predators or just to roost.
-These hardy birds are known for their foraging and defense behaviours being highly ritualized.
+Grey Jungle fowl are mostly seen on the ground but they are able to fly into trees to escape predators or just to roost.
+These hardy birds are known for their foraging and defense behaviours

 Grey Junglefowl Reproduction